 Christie Q. Overbaugh has served as Senior Vice President of Internal Operations of the Company since June 2006, and a Vice President of the Company from 1998 to June 2006.
 Ms. Overbaugh has also served as Vice President of Underwriting for Security National Life Insurance Company since 1998.
 From 1986 to 1991, she was Chief Underwriter for Investors Equity Life Insurance Company of Hawaii and Security National Life Insurance Company.
-From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).
+From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association.
+Ms. Overbaugh is currently a member of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).